zaf/agi/Readme.md

 func (a *Session) ReceiveText(timeout int) (Reply, error)
 ```
 ReceiveText receives text from channels supporting it.
 Res is -1 for failure or
-1 for success, and Dat conatins the string.
+1 for success, and Dat contains the string.

 #### func (*Session) RecordFile